Charlamagne Tha God on 'black privilege' and the American dream

 Charlamagne: "Hip-hop has always led the way — good and bad because when hip-hop shifted to the gang banging and the super drug use and all that, we started doing that too.
 So now when you bring it back and you got guys like the J. Cole and the Kendricks and the Wales and the Big Sean and they're talking about issues and they're showing up at these rallies, it makes you pay attention to what's really going on."

-CNN: You hear a lot of arguments about hip-hop going back to its political roots now that Trump is in office.
+You hear a lot of arguments about hip-hop going back to its political roots now that Trump is in office.
 Is it a myth that hip-hop fell off from being socially conscious?

 Charlamagne: "I'm not going to say hip-hop fell off but hip-hop's priorities changed and now hip-hop's priorities are changing again ... we were getting money and life seemed sweet.
 Barack Obama was in the White house the past eight years.
 But yeah, when you started seeing the unarmed killing of black men like over the past four, five years real heavy and then rise of Donald Trump and the alt-right and white supremacy, yeah it did awaken a lot of people.
 "To Pimp a Butterfly" (a 2015 album by Kendrick Lamar) was a beautiful album and I'm pretty sure to "Pimp a Butterfly" doesn't happen if it's not for this shift of consciousness in America."